armbian/documentation/docs/board_details/pine64.md

 - Starting with [Armbian 5.21](https://github.com/igorpecovnik/lib/commit/04e6a4d76ad71a9f2117ae8b07c41617bfcb1eae) fixed camera drivers for both SK54EC and OV5640 are included.
 - Currently BT is not supported out of the box by Armbian.
 Please read through [this thread in pine64 forum](http://forum.pine64.org/showthread.php?tid=2248&pid=21412#pid21412) to enable it.
 - Starting with Armbian 5.24 in `/boot/armbianEnv.txt` camera support can be activated: `camera_type=none|s5k4ec|ov5640` (defaults to `none`, reboot needed for changes to take effect)
-- Also starting with 5.24 Pine64's own LCD with touchscreen support can simply be activated in `/boot/armbianEnv.txt` by setting `pine64_lcd=on` followed by a reboot.
+- Also starting with 5.24 Pine64's own LCD with touchscreen support can simply be activated in `/boot/armbianEnv.txt` by setting `pine64_lcd=on` and adding `gt9xxf_ts` to `/etc/modules` followed by a reboot.
+Please note that current `gt9xxf_ts` driver seems to be buggy and crashes on shutdown.